Why is your child crying?

 Seeking support is an important part of looking after yourself.
 It’s good for you and it’s good for your family.
 Crying in babies and children is one of the most common reasons parents seek professional help.

 It’s OK to cry in front of your children sometimes.
-For both children and grown-ups, crying can be a healthy way to deal with significant loss, pain or sadness.
+For both children and grown-ups, crying can be a healthy way to deal with significant loss, pain, frustration or sadness.
 Your child learns about when and how to express emotions like sadness, anger and happiness by watching you.
-Seeing your emotions also teaches your child that you have feelings too.
+Seeing you show your emotions also helps your child understand that you have feelings too.